 Graduate Student Network Imagines a World with Sustainable Energy for All

-The Global Energy Access Network, an interdisciplinary group of more than 50 Duke graduate and professional students, aims to advance sustainable solutions to address the world’s energy access challenges
+The Global Energy Access Network (GLEAN) is an interdisciplinary group of more than 50 Duke graduate and professional students who aim to advance sustainable solutions to address the world’s energy access challenges

 The Global Energy Access Network (GLEAN) is an interdisciplinary group of more than 50 Duke graduate and professional students who aim to advance sustainable solutions to address the world’s energy access challenges.

 Housed at the Duke University Energy Initiative, GLEAN received a Duke Support for Interdisciplinary Graduate Networks (D-SIGN) grant in 2016-17 and a follow-on D-SIGN grant in 2017-18.
 Doctoral students Yating Li and Faraz Usmani (Environmental Policy), Muye Ru (Earth & Ocean Sciences), and Heidi Vreeland (Civil & Environmental Engineering) served as coordinators.
 Their faculty sponsors were Subhrendu Pattanayak and Brian Murray.